crispcat/swmon/README.md

   value_map: mstp_statuses
 ```

-And clear swmon cache like every time you need to change target OIDs.
+Do not forget to clear swmon cache every time you need to change target OIDs.
 ```
 sudo rm /tmp/swmon_*
 ```

 ![img_5.png](img_5.png)

 You can also add your own values maps in `/usr/local/etc/swmon/mibs/oids/value_maps.yaml` file and
 monitor whatever protocol you want.

 ## Some usage tips

 - **[Set](https://support.nagios.com/forum/viewtopic.php?f=7&t=60813) Nagios `interval_length` to `1` for "realtime" monitoring.**
 - **Swmon will not entirely rewrite your map.
 Swmon will not delete any host already on the map.
   If the map exists it will only add some new hosts found and update data for the old hosts (links etc).
-So, you can safely customize you map and then run swmon scans.
-Use -f flag if you want to delete old hosts will
-not find in upcoming scan.**
+  So, you can safely customize your map and then run swmon scans.
+Use -f flag if you want to delete old hosts that will not find in an upcoming scan.**

 ## Licence

-This is a free software under GNU GENERAL PUBLIC LICENSE.
+This is free software under GNU GENERAL PUBLIC LICENSE.
 See LICENCE for more details.

 ## Thanks

-Big thank to developers of [GoSNMP](https://github.com/gosnmp/gosnmp) library.
+Big thanks to the developers of [GoSNMP](https://github.com/gosnmp/gosnmp) library.